-OnePacs offers its own voice recognition solution, which is tightly integrated into the OnePacs reporting system.
+OnePacs offers its own voice recognition solution (OPVR Cloud), which is tightly integrated into the OnePacs reporting system.
+OPVR is built into the Cloud Report Editor and does not require installation or training.
 Documentation can be found here.

 nVoq "Say it"

-Some groups using OnePacs groups utilize the nVoq "Say it" medical speech recognition solution.
+Some groups using OnePacs utilize the nVoq "Say it" medical speech recognition solution.

 To do so, first access reporting preferences either from the general “User Preferences” item in the “Options” menu on the main OnePacs worklist page, or by clicking on the gear icon in the upper right hand corner of the OnePacs report window.

 The option to be selected appears as follows: